Avoid Unnecessary Hassle

 As it stands, the current Data Protection Acts need the explicit consent of the person about whom the data relates for this type of Data to be processed legitimately.
 New Compliance legislation is coming into force (GDPR and many more globally) and huge fines will be levied for being non-compliant.

-Waterford Technologies offer Free Data Strategy Reviews to enable you to see what you have on email and file servers and take appropriate and timely action to clean it up.
+Waterford Technologies offer Free Data Consultation to enable you to see what you have on email and file servers and take appropriate and timely action to clean it up.

 Contact us today for a confidential chat about your Data.